-Staying at the Convent: From an accommodation perspective, the Convent’s sleeping arrangements are evidently basic: each cell is equipped with bed linen, a blanket and a single bed.
+Not so much a critique as an explanation… From an accommodation perspective, the Convent’s sleeping arrangements are evidently basic: each cell is equipped with bed linen, a blanket and a single bed.
 (You do have to make your own bed and no, you cannot share it.).
 It’s no thrills, but it’s clean and somehow pleasing.
 Showers and toilets are taken in a communal ablutions room – one for men another for women.
+(Bring flip-flops.)
 Meals are taken in the large communal dining room with beautiful verdant views through windows that were designed in conjunction with the mathematically-minded composer Xenakis.
 The building is heated but we suspect it could be brisk in the cooler months.

-Alternatives: If you’d like to visit Couvent de La Tourette, but not to sleep there, we can suggest the following alternatives in nearby Lyon: the quirky and cosy College Hotel which has a slightly scholastic meets gentlemen’s club feel.
-If you haven’t had enough architecture, you can try Renzo Piano in a slightly corporate mood at Hotel de la Cité.
-If you feel the need for sumptuous digs fit for a Pope, book yourself into Cour des Loges.
+Alternative accomodation: If you’d like to visit Couvent de La Tourette, but not to sleep there, we can suggest the following alternatives in nearby Lyon.
+The recently launched Mama Shelter Lyon is cool, quirky and reasonably priced; the College Hotel which has a slightly scholastic meets gentlemen’s club feel; if you are an unreformed hedonist try the posh and a little OTT Cour des Loges.

-Sleeping with Le Corbusier: you might also like our story about Hotel Le Corbusier in Marseilles.
+If you are a Le Corbusier tragic you might also like our story about Hotel Le Corbusier in Marseille.